Atom: Nucleus

 The fusion of two nuclei that create larger nuclei with lower atomic numbers than iron and nickel—a total nucleon number of about 60—is usually an exothermic process that releases more energy than is required to bring them together.
 It is this energy-releasing process that makes nuclear fusion in stars a self-sustaining reaction.
-For heavier nuclei, the binding energy per nucleon in the nucleus begins to decrease.
-That means fusion processes producing nuclei that have atomic numbers higher than about 26, and atomic masses higher than about 60, is an endothermic process.
-These more massive nuclei can not undergo an energy-producing fusion reaction that can sustain the hydrostatic equilibrium of a star.
+For heavier nuclei, the binding energy per nucleon begins to decrease.
+That means that a fusion process producing a nucleus that has an atomic number higher than about 26, and a mass number higher than about 60, is an endothermic process.
+Thus, more massive nuclei cannot undergo an energy-producing fusion reaction that can sustain the hydrostatic equilibrium of a star.